huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 - Go to the "Slots" tab and add "PA-GE" to Adapters slots 1 through 4 this will add  gigabyte interfaces to your routers when you create them

-If you click on the router icon on the left hand side<br>
+If you click on the router icon on the left-hand side<br>
 <img src="Images/routericon.JPG">
 you should now see your router template you installed<br>
 <img src="Images/routericon2.JPG">